 In 2014, she beat Bobby Flay on his namesake television show — the first woman to do so.

-After attending Pace University, Johno, a CPA, joined Price Waterhouse in its entertainment and media practice.
-After PW he then dove into the world of startups and turnarounds, spending the next twenty-five years working across the entertainment, media, technology and art landscapes in a variety of capacities—from operator to investor to business and creative advisor.
+After attending Pace University, Johno joined Price Waterhouse in its entertainment and media practice as a certified public accountant (CPA).
+After Price Waterhouse, he then dove into the world of startups, spending over twenty years working across the entertainment, media, technology, and art landscapes in a variety of capacities — from operator to investor to business and creative advisor.

-Morisano has been actively engaged in philanthropy and not-for profit causes supporting a variety of organizations throughout much of his adult life.
+Morisano has been actively engaged in philanthropy and not-for-profit causes supporting a variety of organizations throughout much of his adult life.
 He has served as a governor and officer of the National Arts Club and United Nations Women.
-He currently sits on the boards of the Edna Lewis Foundation, an organization dedicated to preserving its namesake’s legacy in southern and American foodways.
+He is a past officer of the Edna Lewis Foundation, an organization dedicated to preserving its namesake’s legacy in southern and American foodways and in 2019, co-founded The Current, a not-for-profit news source serving Savannah and Coastal Georgia, in memory of a past team member at The Grey.

-Together with Johno, she co-wrote Black, White and The Grey (Ten Speed Press/Penguin Random House), which explores the business partners’ challenges navigating race, class and culture while building businesses, relationships, and community in the South.
+Together with Morisano, Mashama co-wrote Black, White and The Grey (Ten Speed Press/Penguin Random House) which explores the business partners’ challenges navigating race, class and culture while building businesses, relationships, and community in the South.

-Mashama is the Chairwoman of the Edna Lewis Foundation, whose mission is to honor and extend the legacy of Edna Lewis by creating opportunities for African Americans in the fields of cooking, agriculture, food studies, and storytelling.
+A 2022 James Beard Foundation Outstanding Chef nominee, Mashama (2019 JBF Best Chef: Southeast) is the chairwoman of the Edna Lewis Foundation, whose mission is to honor and extend the legacy of Edna Lewis by creating opportunities for African Americans in the fields of cooking, agriculture, food studies, and storytelling.